Hoo-Knows/HollowKnight.ChallengeMode/README.md

 - Infected Wounds: taking damage drains soul, halves nail damage for 5 seconds, and spawns 1-3 Infected Balloons
 - Chaos, Chaos: applies a different modifier every 20 seconds
 - Temporal Distortion: occasionally warps the Knight back in time 3 seconds
-- Poor Memory: disables the HUD
+- Poor Memory: makes the HUD lie to you (currently doesn't do anything if you equip Hiveblood or Joni's Blessing)
 - A Fool’s Errand: covers the ground in spikes or spawns enemies from the Colosseum in regular intervals

 ## Unique Modifiers